-In addition to shipbuilding and transportation, Ardrossan
+In addition to shipbuilding and transportation, Ardrossan housed foundries and an oil refinery.
+The Shellmex oil refinery was operational from the early 20th Century.
 Planned expansion was blocked in the 1960s and it eventually closed in 1986.
 The last of the buildings located on the site were demolished in 2003, it is a huge area of land within a town centre to remain unused.